Dynamic Pacing for Real-time Satellite Traffic: Introduction

-To illustrate these challenges, we conduct approximately $1500$ WebRTC videoconferencing calls across emulated terrestrial mobile links (5G and 4G) and sparse LEO constellations.
-We leverage Mahimahi and real mobile traces to emulate terrestrial mobile links, and utilize StarryNet~\cite{lai2023starrynet}-- a high-fidelity integrated satellite-terrestrial network (ISTN) emulator-- for LEO conditions.
-The results of our initial exploration (see Figure~\ref{fig:initial_exploration}) indicate that the default sender-side queue policy leads to substantially lower video bitrates and significantly higher freeze rates in sparse LEO settings.
-Unlike challenging dynamic scenarios, the substantial regression under ideal conditions with infrequent handovers suggests under utilization of network resources.
+To illustrate the fragility of RTC systems in LEO environments, we conduct approximately $50$ hours of WebRTC~\cite{webrtc} (an open-source framework for real-time applications) videoconferencing calls across emulated terrestrial mobile links (5G and 4G) and LEO constellations.
+We leverage Mahimahi~\cite{netravali2015mahimahi} and previously collected mobile network traces to emulate terrestrial links, and utilize StarryNet~\cite{lai2023starrynet}-- a high-fidelity integrated satellite-terrestrial network (ISTN) emulator-- to emulate LEO conditions.
+We summarize our results in Figure~\ref{fig:initial_exploration}.

-This paper argues that a ``one-size-fits-all'' queue policy is fundamentally misaligned with the time-varying structure of LEO networks.
-To address this, we propose a novel \emph{handover-aware} queue management mechanism that dynamically adjusts the sender queue capacity based on predicted handover activity.
-During stable phases with no expected handovers, the queue size is reduced to minimize latency.
-Conversely, during periods of anticipated handover, the queue is proactively enlarged to absorb the resulting jitter and throughput dips.

-Our approach formulates this decision-making task as an offline contextual bandit problem.
-Rather than explicitly modeling reward functions or estimating value functions-- as is common in full offline reinforcement learning-- we adopt an imitation learning strategy.
-Specifically, we construct an expert policy by clustering videoconferencing segments from LEO environments and labeling optimal queue sizes based on empirical QoE.
-Our policy network, a Transformer-based encoder, is trained to imitate this heuristic using supervised learning, sidestepping the complexities of counterfactual reasoning and reward design.